Distance Measurement using Ultrasonic Sensor and Arduino

 Distance Measurement using Arduino & Ultrasonic Sensor

 Ultrasonic sensors are great tools to measure distance and detect objects without any actual contact with the physical world.
-It is used in several applications, like in measuring liquid level, checking proximity and even more popularly in automobiles to assist in self-parking or anti-collision systems.
-Previously we have also build many Ultrasonic Sensor projects like water level detecting, Ultrasonic Radar etc .
-This is an efficient way to measure small distances precisely.
+It is used in several applications, like measuring liquid level, checking proximity and even more popularly in automobiles to assist in self-parking or anti-collision systems.
+Previously, we have also built many Ultrasonic Sensor projects, such as water level detection, Ultrasonic Radar, etc. This is an efficient way to measure small distances precisely.
 In this project, we have used the HC-SR04 Ultrasonic Sensor with Arduino to determine the distance of an obstacle from the sensor.
 The basic principle of ultrasonic distance measurement is based on ECHO.
-When sound waves are transmitted in the environment then waves return back to the origin as ECHO after striking on the obstacle.
-So we only need to calculate the traveling time of both sounds means outgoing time and returning time to origin after striking on the obstacle.
-As the speed of the sound is known to us, after some calculation we can calculate the distance.
+When sound waves are transmitted in the environment, the waves return to the origin as an echo after striking the obstacle.
+So we only need to calculate the travelling time of both sounds, which means the outgoing time and returning time to the origin after striking the obstacle.
+As the speed of sound is known to us, after some calculation, we can calculate the distance.
 We are going to use this same technique for this Arduino distance measurement project, so let's get started.

-If you are completely new check out this Arduino Ultrasonic Sensor tutorial to learn the basics of ultrasonic sensor and its working.
-That being said lets get started....
+If you are completely new, check out this Arduino Ultrasonic Sensor tutorial to learn the basics of an ultrasonic sensor and how it works.
+That being said, let's get started....

 1. Arduino Uno or Pro Mini